-College Writing/AP Language and Composition is offered as a concurrent enrollment course through Saint Mary's University and focuses on advancing the writing ability of students by developing their analytical processing of information as well as crafting personal, stylistic choices.
+College Writing is offered as a concurrent enrollment course through Saint Mary's University and focuses on advancing the writing ability of students by developing their analytical processing of information as well as crafting personal, stylistic choices.
 Students will encounter highly regarded works of non-fiction from various sources, implement similar practices in their own writing, and strive to refine their created content.
 The course will be broken into four main units, each comprised of reading and writing within the category: rhetoric and persuasion, claims and evidence, reason and logic, style and prose.
-Upon completion, students will possess the skills to research, argument, and revise their writing at a collegiate level and/or meet the requirements to complete the AP Language and Composition exam.
-In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's PACC and make a check payable to Lourdes High School for \$400.
+Upon completion, students will possess the skills to research, argument, and revise their writing at a collegiate level.
+In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's when asked to do so by Lourdes and a \$300 fee will be applied to your Blackbaud Tuition Management account.
 Prerequisites: B+ in English first two/three years, teacher recommendation, and a passing score on the placement test.